- Planning & Plotting Your Market (or Backyard) Garden | An Intro to Johnny's Seed Quantity Calculators & Yield Charts

 - Using season extension tools such as row covers, or protective methods such as growing indoors or in tunnels, to produce earlier crops in the spring and later crops in the fall/winter.

 - Certain varieties are better suited for warmer months, while others for cooler weather.
 Varieties grown during an inappropriate time slot may fall short of their potential, resulting in a poor-quality or even unmarketable product.
 Production periods are key.

 - Growth rates vary by season.
-In the warm, long days of late spring/early sumer, slower-growing, heat-tolerant varietes can be planted.
+In the warm, long days of late spring/early summer, slower-growing, heat-tolerant varieties can be planted.
 In the cooler, short days of fall, faster-growing, cold-tolerant varieties can be planted.